 In effect, they replace one set of expertise, that of doing the job (a good coffee, IT services), with another, that of operating their "machinery."
 Both imply labor, but neither the cost nor result are the same.

-Thankfully there is another business model in the tech industry, one that separates implementation from technology and delivers unadulterated technology that is mostly free.
+Thankfully there is another business model in the tech industry, one that separates implementation from technology and delivers unadulterated technology that is more robust and less costly.
 This is the business model of the big IT consultancies like IBM® and HP/DXC® as well as myriad other companies that contribute billions to Open Source Software development.
 This is also, although on a much humbler scale*, our business model.

 With unadulterated technology, you control the variables.
 If you control the variables, you control the results.